 “We have a 20-year contract with Germany’s largest utility Uniper to supply it with cleaner-burning Canadian natural gas for 20 years,” said Alfred Sorensen, Pieridae’s CEO.
 “This represents 10 per cent of German gas demand and will help Germany lower its reliance on high-emissions coal.”

 Canadian premiers are pushing to ensure Canada earns credit for half of the emissions reductions generated by displacing coal with its LNG in overseas markets.
 In doing so, CAPP estimates that bringing five LNG projects to life would meet or exceed Canada’s emissions reduction targets under the Paris Agreement.
-The details of Article 6 of the Paris Agreement that would govern emissions credits related to international energy exports are being discussed at COP 25 this week.

 Van der Hoeven and others say regulatory uncertainty and new pipeline development continue to be the biggest hurdles for Canada to achieve its potential as a global energy supplier.
 In the meantime, the United States, Australia, Qatar, Russia and Malaysia continue to expand their gas export capabilities.